ravijotsingh58/polynomial-spylog/README.md

 - Continuous Screenshots: will Capture desktop screen-shots after a given 7 seconds (u are free to change time intetval accoring to requirements).

+- Decrypt passwords stored by user in browser and store decrypted passwords in dat file (Newly added feature.
+Special thanks to EVIL-ACID for awesome tutorial on this. for more info, visit https://github.com/EVIL-ACID/Malware-Development/tree/main/Malware101:Infostealers)

-- Email Sending: Screenshot and keylogger Logfile which contain senstive user information send to registered email (Gmail only) (Mobile/Web/System).
+- Email Sending: Screenshot, browser passwords file and keylogger Logfile which contain senstive user information send to registered email (Gmail only) (Mobile/Web/System).
 Script to send email is also written in C++.

 - AutoStart : Keylogger has functionaility to auto execute on system bootup.
 It Insert entry on system startup program when it is running.